 Shortly after the adoption of the county flag, which features the famed pectoral cross of Saint Cuthbert, a vote was held to select a date for celebration as County Durham Day.
-The winning date was the saint’s birthday, March 20th.
+The winning date was the date of the saint’s death, March 20th.

-was born in Dunbar, then in the kingdom of Northumbria
+was born in Dunbar, then in Anglo-Saxon Northumbria

 in about the year 635, the year that the monastery on Lindisfarne

 was founded.
-His birth was only some ten years after the King Edwin of Northumbria had embraced Christianity in 627, followed slowly by the rest of his people.
-Times were violent as episodes of pagan rule ensued and the task of spreading the Christian message endured through Cuthbert’s lifetime
+His birth came less than ten years after King Edwin of Northumbria had embraced Christianity in 627, followed slowly by the rest of his people.
+Times were violent and episodes of pagan rule ensued, the task of spreading the Christian message endured through Cuthbert’s lifetime.

 had been slain by the Picts doing battle in Scotland.